typedclojure/typedclojure/typed/clj.spec/doc/tutorial.md

 ## Spec Preliminary: Function specs

-Function types in typed.clj/spec are mostly provided by spec's `s/fspec`, so let's review how to use it.
+Function types in typed.clj.spec are mostly provided by spec's `s/fspec`, so let's review how to use it.

 Say you want to generatively test a function that takes integers and